ralvescosta/go_rabbitmq/README.md

 ## Description

 This Project contains two scripts, Publisher and Subscriber.
+The Publisher send one simple message to "hello" queue and the Subscriber make subscription on a "hello" queue and print all messages to received.

 ## Get Started